tamtran4869/E-commerce-analysis/README.md

 ### User analysis
-To get more data about user bahavior (e.g. return, spending time, purchase) in the website, the user analysis need to be investigated.
+The user analysis needs to be investigated to understand user behaviour (e.g. return, spending time, purchase) on the website.

 - <a href="https://github.com/othneildrew/Best-README-Template">Question 17 </a>
 - <a href="https://github.com/othneildrew/Best-README-Template">Question 18 </a>